jamiemenhall/foods-app-database-new/README.md

 # The Hunger Games: Jamie's Revenge

-The Ultimate Foods App Database
+The Ultimate Foods App Database connected to a Front End UPC scanner

 ## Getting Started